Golden rules of investing

 Investing requires money, and the total amount of this money must constantly grow, otherwise it will not be possible to call it investment.
 As a source of growth can act as a means deposited from the main salary, and the resulting profit from the already invested funds (investments).

-In many materials there is a figure in 10%, which should be postponed from the salary, but as for me, it's all individually.
-Everyone chooses how much he can postpone, without prejudice to the quality of life, but more about this in the next paragraph.
+In many materials there is a figure of 10%, which should be deferred from salary, but as for me, this is all individual.
+Everyone chooses how much he can save, without compromising the quality of life, but more on this in the next paragraph.

 Rule 2.
 Do not invest the last money.